orbital89/esp2866_12F/index.md

 The ESP8266 comes in many varieties.
 Most if not all, come on development boards such as the NODEMCU Lua, but these are often too big / complicated for most projects.
 I decided to buy a couple of pure esp8266 12F boards to see what was achieveable with minimum components.
 I have put together this guide to getting the board online as i found lots of conflicting data out there in terms of pin wiring etc, so hopefully this may be of some help.

+The simple example will take just the ESP board and a onewire temperature sensor to build a simple web server (Plus a few other components)

 ## Wiring up to a breadboard
-Required..
+The following items will be required..

-1.ESP8266 12F
+1. ESP8266 12F
-1.USB to UART board. e.g SiLabs CP2102
+1. USB to UART board. e.g SiLabs CP2102
-1.Power adapter (12v 1a)
+1. Power adapter (12v 1a)
-1.Power supply adapter (To power the breadboard) e.g elego power mb v2.
-MUST SUPPLY 3.3V NOT 5V 1.3 10k resistors (used as pull-ups)
+1. Power supply adapter (To power the breadboard) e.g elego power mb v2.
+MUST SUPPLY 3.3V NOT 5V
+1. 3 10k resistors (used as pull-ups)
-1.Push button
+1. Push button
-1.ds18b20 (optional) w/ 4.7k pullup resistor (optional) 1.Lots of breadboard wires
+1. ds18b20 (optional) w/ 4.7k pullup resistor (optional)
+1. Lots of breadboard wires
-1.Ardunio ide (configured for your USB - UART board)
+1. Ardunio ide (configured for your USB - UART board)

 The wiring of this module can very tricky.
 Firstly, the pitch of the holes means that they do not line up with a standard breadboard.
 Secondly, they are very small.
 For testing, I found that bending some male breadboard wires around the contacts worked fine.